stan-dev/design-docs/designs/0003-parallel_autodiff.md

 So, we always have to deal with catching exceptions to deal with cleanup of the ressources for the nested context.
-This is not ideal as the ressource management should be deferred to c++ language features. **My recommendation is therefore to deprecate the existing nested AD** and replace it with a pattern which is based on independent AD using the `ScopedChainableStack` as introduced.
+This is not ideal as the ressource management should be deferred to C++ language features. **My recommendation is therefore to deprecate the existing nested AD** and replace it with a pattern which is based on independent AD using the `ScopedChainableStack` as introduced.
 The proposed